estruby/estruby.github.io/content/teaching/dmp.md

 aliases:
     - /old_url.html
 author: ["Ethan Struby"]
-description: "Materials and Shiny applications for the Solow model"
+description: "Materials and Shiny applications for the DMP model"
-summary: "Materials and Shiny applications for the Solow model"
+summary: "Materials and Shiny applications for the DMP model"
 cover:
     image: "beveridge.png"
     alt: "the Beveridge curve for the United States"